Kozter/Visualization/README.md

 Visualizing the survival rate based on being with a family vs being alone?

-Made a KDE plot to visualize survial of the passengers sorted by the different classes (first, second and third).
+Made a KDE plot to visualize survival of the passengers sorted by the different classes (first, second and third).

-Made a KDE plot to visualize survial of the passengers sorted by age distribution
+Made a KDE plot to visualize survival of the passengers sorted by age distribution